 Fortunately that day in my doctor's "bag of tricks" I did have a syringe with a relatively large needle and a vial of 50% glucose (sugar) water.
-I simply drew two cubic centimeters of the sugar water into my syringe and administered a shot in the buttocks of one of the leaders.
+I simply drew two cubic centimeters of the sugar water into my syringe and administered a shots in the buttocks of one of the leaders.
 Sugar water has a special sting, so he felt the "power" of the medicine.

 When I returned several months later, I was greeted with a cry: "Where's the American doctor?
 He was here and gave me that magic shot and today I feel so much better!"
-Of course, I knew, along with my wife and the other Peace Corps volunteers, that it was "all in the head."
+Of course, I knew, along with the other Peace Corps volunteers, that it was "all in the head."
 Unfortunately, Vera wasn't there to add, "Ha, ha, ha-imagine that."

-The next step in my career was a position with the Indian Health Service in Gallup, New Mexico.
+The next step in my career was a position with the Indian

+Health Service in Gallup, New Mexico.
 I was a surgeon working with the Hopi, the Navajo, and the Zuni Indians.
 It was common on the night before a Navajo went for surgery to find their medicine men in our ward, dressed in beads, feathers, and full healing regalia.
-These practitioners of the Navajo healing ceremony danced around the bed of the Navajo patients, singing sacred chants.
-And almost always, the Navajo patients who received such treatment recovered more quickly and with fewer complications than patients who did not get visits from the "dancing healers."
+These practitioners of the Navajo healing ceremony danced around the bed of the Navaho patients, singing sacred chants.
+And almost always, the Navaho patients who received such treatment recovered more quickly and with fewer complications than patients who did not get visits from the "dancing healers."

-Today I work in the Biomechanic Clinic of the Orthopedic Department at the fifth largest medical clinic in America, Park Nicollet Medical Center in Minneapolis.
-I see many people with chronic aches and pains.
-Some of them, after living with a pain in their back or joints for three or four months, are referred to me.
-They call my receptionist and say, "I can't take it anymore.
+Years later I worked in the Biomechanic Clinic of a large medical clinic in Minneapolis.
+I saw many people with chronic aches and pains.
+Some of them, after living with a pain in their back or joints for three or four months, were referred to me.
+They called my receptionist and said, "I can't take it any more.
 I have to get in to Dr. Anderson and see what this pain is all about."
-Sometimes my receptionist says, "I'm very sorry but the earliest I can get you in is three weeks from today."
-I regret such delays, and so do the people who call me.
-But they usually wait, and finally I do get to see them.
+Sometimes my receptionist said, "I'm very sorry but the earliest I can get you in is three weeks from today."
+I regretted such delays, and so did the people who called me.
+But they usually waited, and finally I did get to see them.

-When the date of the office visit finally arrives, I greet these people and ask them to tell me about the pain they have been living with.
+When the date of the office visit finally arrived, I greeted these people and asked them to tell me about the pain they had been living with.
 "Well, here we are.
 Now, what's the problem?"

-At this point the patient often appears a little nervous, perhaps a little bewildered.
+At this point the patient often appeared a little nervous, perhaps a little bewildered.
 "I hate to say it, but that pain I called about-you know, the one I've had for three weeks?
-Well, I'm finally here to see you and . . . well . . . this is a good day.
+Well, I'm finally here to see you and... well... this is a good day.
 I feel much better.
 You know Doc, people always feel better the day they go see the doctor.
 Maybe it's all in the head."

-As I listen to these words I'm standing there at an impressive clinic in my official-looking white coat and other medical regalia of the modern healer.
-I'm seeing people who have been scheduled by my official-sounding receptionist.
-Close to my office is a medical laboratory and rooms full of high-tech equipment-part of the armamentarium of modern medicine.
-All this, even though I haven't touched the person in front of me yet, and she's already feeling better.
+As I listened to those words, I stood there at an impressive clinic in my official-looking white coat and other medical regalia of the modern healer.
+I was seeing people who have been scheduled by my official-sounding receptionist.
+Close to my office was a medical laboratory and rooms full of high-tech equipment-part of the armamentarium of modern medicine.
+All this, even though I hadn't touched the person in front of me yet, and she was already feeling better.